sdybut/Programming-Assignment-2/README.md

   **Conclusion**

-In conclusion, I created a 10x10 NumPy matrix consisting of the squares of numbers 1 to 100 using np.arange(1, 101) ** 2 and reshaping it into a 10x10 array.
-I then extracted the numbers divisible by 3 using array filtering (A % 3 == 0).
-Finally, the results were saved to a .npy file with np.save().
+In conclusion, this NumPy program matrix consist of the squares of numbers 1 to 100 using np.arange(1, 101) ** 2 and reshaping it into a 10x10 array.
+I then got the numbers divisible by 3 using array filtering (A % 3 == 0).
+Finally, the results were saved to a _.npy_ file with np.save().
 This demonstrates how NumPy can be used to generate structured arrays and apply conditional filtering.